European development bank chief sees some Greek companies as 'good bets'

-WASHINGTON The European Bank for Reconstruction and Development [EBRD.UL]sees some Greek companies as "good bets" and hopes to start some lending to the country within months, the bank's president said on Wednesday.
+WASHINGTON The European Bank for Reconstruction and Development sees some Greek companies as "good bets" and hopes to start some lending to the country within months, the bank's president said on Wednesday.

 EBRD President Suma Chakrabarti said the bank could start lending in non-controversial areas, such as trade finance and municipal services, within months.
 Other projects could follow once the political landscape was clearer.